Shimura operators for certain Hermitian symmetric superpairs: Deformed Root System and Interpolation Polynomials

 The readers may recall that $\lambda^\natural$ is used in our paper consistently rather than $\chi(\lambda)$.
-In fact, this subtlety is an interesting combinatorial consequence of different choices of positivity.
+This subtlety is merely a combinatorial consequence of different choices of positivity.
 We present how to adapt Theorem~\ref{thm:res} with our choice of positivity:

-\begin{enumerate} \item In \cite[(71)]{SV09}, change $R^+_{iso} = \left\{\delta_p\pm \epsilon_i \right\}$ to $R^+_{iso} = \left\{\epsilon_i\pm \delta_p \right\}$, so $\rho$ \cite[(72)]{SV09} becomes
+\begin{enumerate} \item In \cite{SV09}*{(71)}, change $R^+_{iso} = \left\{\delta_p\pm \epsilon_i \right\}$ to $R^+_{iso} = \left\{\epsilon_i\pm \delta_p \right\}$, so $\rho$ \cite{SV09}*{(72)} becomes